|Nutrition Facts (per serving)|

 Preheat the grill.
 Cook chicken breasts on the grill 5 to 6 minutes or until cooked through.
 If using a regular grill, turn chicken breasts halfway through the cooking time.

 Preparation Tips: Using the George Foreman Grill to Make Chicken

 - For tender results, use only boneless chicken breasts or thighs.
 The meat can be cooked as is or pounded with a meat tenderizer for faster cooking.

-Chicken must always be cooked until thoroughly done (about 4 to 6 minutes) to make sure you don't get sick.
+- Chicken must always be cooked until thoroughly done (about 4 to 6 minutes) to make sure you don't get sick.
 Don't cut into the chicken halfway through cooking on the George Foreman grill — the juices will run out and you'll end up with a dry piece of chicken.

 - Cleanup Tips: Immediately after you are done grilling your chicken, unplug the grill and spritz the grilling surfaces with water.
-When the grilling surfaces have cooled, wipe the grill plates using a mild dish soap on a moist sponge or paper towel.
+When the grilling surfaces have cooled, wipe the grill plates using mild dish soap on a moist sponge or paper towel.
 Using a clean paper towel with a spritz of water, wipe the grill clean.